 As formatting consumes 40% or more of your time inside the Microsoft Office suite, the better you are at choosing the correct Past Options, the more time you will save.

 One way to know that the Paste shortcut is a critical keyboard shortcut to learn, is Microsoft tells you exactly what it is when you hover your mouse over the Paste command in the Ribbon.

 [Watch] What Does Ctrl+V Do?

-To learn everything you need to know about speeding up your workflow in PowerPoint, check out our PowerPoint Pro Membership here.
+To learn how to radically boost your productivity in PowerPoint (in record timing), check out our PowerPoint Pro Membership here.